Web Crawling Webinar for Tech Teams

 You should have a response similar to this:

-The User Agent here is axios/1.3.5, the default UA string Axios sends for every request.
-As you can imagine, any website can easily tell it's not a valid browser client and may block it.
-Specifying a real User Agent for Axios is necessary to avoid this scenario.
+The User Agent here is axios/1.7.2, the default UA string Axios sends for every request.
+As you can imagine, any website can easily recognize it's not a valid browser client and block it.
+To avoid this outcome, specify a real User-Agent in Axios.

 You can set a custom Axios User Agent by specifying it in your request configuration's headers option.